The Excel LCM function returns the least common multiple of two or more supplied integers.

 If any of the supplied numbers are decimals, these values are truncated to integers.

-Column A of the spreadsheet below, shows four examples of the Excel Lcm Function.
+The following spreadsheet shows four examples of the Excel Lcm Function.

 Further details and examples of the Excel Lcm function are provided on the Microsoft Office website.

-If you get an error from your Excel Lcm function this is likely to be one of the following:
+If you get an error from the Excel Lcm function this is likely to be one of the following: